 Statuary Marble Fireplace

 Statuary marble is a big-ticket stone with distinctive gray or gold veining throughout in dramatic patterns.
-We appreciate how the design of this fireplace seamlessly frames the diagonal veins.Continue to 11 of 24 below.
+The design of this fireplace seamlessly frames the diagonal veins in the marble.Continue to 7 of 18 below.

 Marble Hexagon Tile

 Navy blue and light gray go together like berries and cream in this living room decorated by Studio McGee.
 To prettify the fireplace, the designers installed hexagon marble tile on the surround and hearth.
 Dove gray grout seals the deal by enhancing the color of the stone.Continue to 9 of 18 below.

 Calacatta Marble Fireplace

 A lofty Calacatta marble fireplace is the main attraction in this two-story living room by Lucy and Company.

 Here are a few need-to-know facts: Calacatta marble is much rarer than Carrara, so it's considered a more luxurious stone.
 It is also whiter and typically features bolder and more dramatic veining.Continue to 10 of 18 below.